hclbaur/sdt-core/docs/TUTORIAL.md

 Other than that, you can hardly go wrong with parameters.

-Variables are quite different.
-For starters, you can (re)declare them as often as you like, and practically anywhere you like:
+Variables, on the other hand, are quite different.
+For starters, you can declare and reassign them as often as you like, and practically anywhere you like.

 This is perfectly fine (*V* will equal 2 at the end of the transform):